 - Fixed or minimal prices lower competition within the profession.

 - Fixed and minimal prices don’t encourage innovation and productivity.
-The introduction of productivity tools such as CAD during the past decades or BIM is a direct result of market competition.
+The introduction of productivity tools such as CAD or BIM is a direct result of market competition.

-Similar to the USA, European Union also imposes a free competitive market, architecture included.
+Similar to the USA, the European Union also imposes a free competitive market, architecture included.
 Some EU member states are subject to infringement procedures in such cases.
-In my country, our professional organization was sued by the Competition Authority to drop the „list of minimal fees”.
+In my country, the Competition Authority sued our professional organization to drop the „list of minimal fees”.
 Germany is also facing similar actions.

 But, like in any other profession, marketing is an essential aspect of running a successful architecture practice.
 However, the way architects market themselves may be subject to certain regulations and guidelines depending on the jurisdiction and professional standards in place.